ittner/ioreth/README.md

 # Supported bot commands

-- **CQ (space) message** - This sends the message to all stations currently checked into the net.
-It also saves the timestamp, callsign, and message to a file that can be posted on the web.
-See https://aprsph.net for example.
-- **NET (space) message** - This is a "quiet" checkin.
-Logs the user's callsign and message without relaying the message to everyone currently in the list for the day.
+- **CQ [space] your message** to send a message to everyone checked in for the day.
+This also adds you to the net log, and you will subsequently receive any CQ messages received by APRSPH thereafter.
+Subsequent CQ messages will also be sent to everyone in the list.
+- **NET [space] your message** will quietly join you into the daily net.
+This will not alert everyone in the net, but your message will be logged below.
+The message is optional.
+Sending NET without a message after will still log your callsign into the net and the recipient list.
-- **LIST** - returns a list of stations currently checked into the net.
+- **LIST** to view the current day's list of checked-in stations.
-- **LAST** - Returns the last 5 CQ messages.
-LAST10 and LAST15 returns 10 and 15, respectively.
+- **LAST** to see the last 5 messages (use LAST10 for 10 messages or LAST15 for 15 messages).
+- **MINE** to view the recent CQ/NET messages sent by your own station to the net in the current month.
+You may include a callsign-ssid to review the last messages sent by that station (e.g., MINE DU2XXR-7).
+Use MINE10 or MINE15 for 10 or 15 messages, respectively.
+- **SEARCH [space] word or phrase** to find the last 5 messages from the month that contain the word or phrase.
+SEARCH10 or SEARCH15 to fetch 10 or 15 messages, respectively
+- **?APRST** or ?PING? to get a message with the path/s your packet took to the bot.
-- **?APRSM** - Retrieves 5 most recent messages addressed to the user from aprs.fi (effectively a way to retrieve missed message).
-Alternative keywords are MSG and M. ?APRSM10, MSG10, M10 retrieves the last 10 messages.
-User can also add a callsign+ssid to retrieve mssages for that particular station.
-For example ?APRSM DU2XXR-7 retrieevs the last 5 messages sent to DU2XXR-7.
+- **?APRSM** or MSG to retrieve the last 5 messages sent to your callsign+ssid, using the aprs.fi API.
+Add a callsign-ssid after to retrieve messages directed to that callsign.
+Example: ?APRSM DU2XXR-7
+- **HELP** for a list of other commands.
 - **IC** - Set of commands that let the user draft a longer piece of message (multiple lines), then publish these onto a web log and simultaneously sent to a pre-designated station and/or email.
 - **SMS (space) XXXXXXXXXXX (space) Message** - Sends a text message the the number XXXXXXXXXXX along with the message.
 This supports replies or new messages from SMS users by sending @CALLSIGN-SSID to the gateway number.
 Currently, the script supports numbers in the Philippines, since that is where I operate.
 This requires gammu-smsd daemon.
 Some modems might have issue processing received messages, but I have found that setting AT+CNMI to 1,2,0,0 works.
 - **SMSALIAS (space) XXXXXXXXXXX (space) Message** - Sets an alias so that the SMS recipient/sender number will no longer appear in subsequent messages.